shauryagarg2006/TriageBot/BOT.md

 ```

 ```
-Use Case: Give me this person’s(name of person) deadlines.
+Use Case: Give the user a requested person’s(id of the person) deadlines.
 1 Preconditions:
   User must have Slack/Github API tokens on their system.
 The name of the person should exist in the repository as a collaborator.
 2 MainFlow: